 Our next step is to refine our population segments beyond traveler type to consider what, if any, impact our ban would have on different groups of local residents.

-Learn about changes in the mobile data market from seasoned professionals at our next webinarRegister Today!
+Learn about changes in the mobile data market from seasoned professionals in our recent webinarWatch Today!

 Hello census, my old friend

 We’re going to segment census data using the Singleton-Spielman algorithm, a popular clustering procedure for segmenting census categories into more robust, multi-dimensional groups.
 We’ve bundled socio-economic and demographic similarities together in the three-dimensional graph below, but notice when we placed them on a map the clusters correspond to various regions across the greater Boston area.